nodejs/node/doc/api/worker_threads.md

 An integer identifier for the referenced thread.
 Inside the worker thread, it is available as [`require('worker_threads').threadId`][].
+This value is unique for each `Worker` instance inside a single process.

 ### worker.unref()
 <!-- YAML